transcriptionpro/wuc-new/_posts/2017-05-21-uasf-guide.md

 <h3 id="as-third-party">As A Third Party</h3>
 <p>The safest route would be support both chains.
 <p>Operate an exchange and want to make sure your customer funds are safe and secure?
-Check out <a href="/uasf-guide/#exchange-support">How An Exchange Supports BIP 148</a>
+Check out: <a href="/uasf-guide/#exchange-support">How An Exchange Supports BIP 148</a>

 <h2 id="conclusion">Conclusion</h2>
 <p>If BIP 148 is successful then little to no action is needed from most users.